Meet the RCA: Dr Dylan Yamada-Rice

 Does your multi-disciplinary background inform your approach to teaching as Acting Head of IED?

 Definitely.
-The programme is all about finding innovative new ways to present data in ways that make users want to engage with it.
+MA Information Experience Design is all about finding innovative new ways to present data in ways that make users want to engage with it.
 That’s why we take people from a wide range of backgrounds.
 So we’ll have someone from architecture, someone from philosophy and a fine artist working on the same brief.
 Staff backgrounds are just as wide-ranging.
 We encourage students to capitalise on these diverse disciplines to present data in ways that resonate with people.

 A good example is of a student I had once who was looking at collected data in bell graphs.
 In the end, they cast them as actual bells and played them.
 So you’re taking something that is usually on a page and turning it into something physical that can be interacted with – you’re engaging with data in a new way.